 • Damages: The family suffered financial and emotional losses due to the death.

 In Florida, a court-appointed personal representative works with your wrongful death lawsuit attorney to file the claim on behalf of the estate and surviving family members.
-The scale of preventable harm is significant; in 2022, U.S. emergency rooms saw 26.2 million visits for unintentional injuries.
-When such an injury proves fatal, a Wrongful Death Lawyer is essential to navigate the legal process.
+The scale of preventable harm is significant; U.S. emergency rooms saw 26.2 million visits for unintentional injuries.
+When such an injury proves fatal, a Wrongful Death Lawyer is essential to steer the legal process.

 Common Causes Leading to Wrongful Death Lawsuits in Hollywood